CQCL/brat/brat/doc/pattern_matching.md

 }
 ```

-Finally, once we have checked all clauses, we collect them in a `FunClauses` node that holds references to the LHS `TestMatchData` and RHS `:>>:` box nodes for each clause.
+Finally, once we have checked all clauses, we collect them in a `FunClauses` node that holds references to the LHS `TestMatchData` and RHS `Box` nodes for each clause.

 ## Compiling to Hugr